waynr/qsk/README.md

 # Features

 * standard keyboard remapping, eg remap `F` -> `U`
-* composable layers of keymappings activated by specially-assigned keys
+* composable layers of keymappings activated by keys with special functionality
 * "tap toggle", which causes a given key to send its usual keystroke when tapped within a given time limit and to activate a specified layer while held